 All tenants share equal responsibilities as part of a joint tenancy agreement.
-Married people, or those in a registered civil partnership, can apply for a joint tenancy at any time.
+Married people, or those who are in a registered civil partnership, can apply for a joint tenancy at any time.

 But, you must usually have lived together for at least 12 months in the property.
-That rule refers to those cohabiting as a couple or those related (e.g. brother and sister).
+The same rule refers to people cohabiting as a couple or those related (e.g. brother and sister).

 Tenants with secure and flexible terms can often transfer a tenancy to someone else.
 In some circumstances, they can also pass on the tenancy to someone if they die.

-If they granted your secure tenancy before 1 April 2012 you can transfer it, or pass it on, one time only.
-For example, taking over a tenancy when someone dies means you cannot pass it on to someone else when you die.
+If they granted your secure tenancy before the 1st of April 2012 you can transfer it, or pass it on, one time only.
+Thus, taking over a tenancy when someone dies means you cannot pass it on to someone else when you die.

 Different rules apply to some secure and flexible tenancies set from the 1st of April 2012.
 You might be able to transfer it or pass it on more than once.
 It is best to check your tenancy agreement for confirmation.